vovoid/lunasky-vovoid-com-staging/_posts/2017-05-20-looking-ahead.md

     <li>Better support for Windows</li>
 </ul>

-Each of these will be addressed in this blog, and other things.
+Each of these upcoming features will be addressed in this blog.

+This all seems like a lot, doesn't it?
+Why didn't we release incremental patches?
+90% of these things change a lot of backend things and depend on each other so we feel it's better to release it all at once.

-So, we hope you will enjoy some of the posts in this blog!
+So, in closing, we hope you will enjoy some of the posts in this blog!
 Some will be a bit technical perhaps, but we'll try to keep them fun to read!